hasky-mode/hasky-extensions/README.md

 The package provides a way to add and remove Haskell language extensions easily from any place in a file without moving the point.
-This is done with help of a menu where the most popular language extensions are assigned just one letter to toggle, while the others require two key strokes:
+This is done with the help of a menu where the most popular language extensions are assigned just one letter to toggle, while the others require two key strokes:

 ![Hasky extensions](https://raw.githubusercontent.com/hasky-mode/hasky-extensions/gh-pages/hasky-extensions.png)